matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 An AI's true strength lies in pattern matching, syntax translation, and summarisation.
 Turn that to your advantage.
 Treat the AI as a tireless pair programmer to rapidly parse through dense server logs, translate an old script from Bash to Python, write tedious unit test boilerplate, or act as a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) when you are stuck on a difficult problem.

 Rather than believing AI will magically architect your systems and solve your problems for you, treat it exactly like what it is: a powerful tool in the belt.
-Just remember, when the only tool you have is a hammer, every problem starts to look like a nail.
+Just remember, if all you have is a hammer, everything looks like a nail.

 ---